Where to Stay When Visiting the Redwood National Park

 The Inn at 2nd and C

-The town of Eureka is known for having elaborate Victorian houses, and this inn is one of the historic buildings full of character.
-Plus, it’s within walking distance of Los Bagels.
+The town of Eureka is known for having elaborate Victorian houses, and this inn is one of the historic buildings full of character despite being in a rough part of town.
+On the plus side, it’s within walking distance of Los Bagels.

 Within the park